Monnet History, Family Crest & Coats of Arms

 A famous member of the family, Claude Monet, was a French painter during the 18- and 1900's.
 Claude was fascinated by the reflection of light off the water and his painting "Impression, soleil levant " (1872), inspired a critic to describe him as an "Impressionniste".
 His home at Giverny remains open to the public as well as the famous garden with the water lilies which he painted so frequently.

-Important Dates for the Monnet family
+Early History of the Monnet family

 This web page shows only a small excerpt of our Monnet research.
 Another 90 words (6 lines of text) covering the years 1540, 1549, 1556, 1649, and 1872 are included under the topic Early Monnet History in all our PDF Extended History products and printed products wherever possible.